zacharylazzara/COVID-19_Hotspot-Map/README.md

 Yuan:
 - Data visualization (heatmap/data overlays on map)
-- Province Selection View
+- Widget
-- Province Cities View
+- Leaderboard/top 10 view
-- WatchOS
+- History View/plot previous locations on map
-- Notification View debug
+- Add French localizations

 **Purpose:**<br/>
 The purpose of this app is to display a heatmap of COVID-19 cases across Canada and inform the user whether they’re in a probable hotspot or not (since information on cases are not posted by city we have to make predictions based on population size and density).